 However, with an extra sensor now available for the Rift and its new Touch controllers, the space expands to 6 feet x 6 inches x 5 feet.
-If you want to give the two-sensor room tracking setup a try, you'll need 4.9 x 4.9 feet for two sensors and 8.2 x 8.2 for a three-sensor setup.
+If you want to give the two-sensor room-tracking setup a try, you'll need 4.9 x 4.9 feet for two sensors and 8.2 x 8.2 feet for a three-sensor setup.
 The room-mapping Vive needs a bit more room for users to walk around, which is why the headset needs a space of 15 x 15 feet.

-Oculus VR, HTC and Valve made it pretty clear that you will need powerful desktops and laptops to power your virtual adventures.
-On the laptop front, both headsets will require at least an Intel Core i7-6700HQ processor, 8GB of RAM, Nvidia GeForce GTX 980 GPU (although we recommend Nvidia's 10-series Pascal GPU), 2 USB 3.0 ports, HDMI 1.4, 1920 x 1080 display and Windows 7 or above.
+On the laptop front, both headsets require at least an Intel Core i7-6700HQ processor, 8GB of RAM, Nvidia GeForce GTX 980 GPU (although we recommend Nvidia's 10-series Pascal GPU), two USB 3.0 ports, HDMI 1.4, 1920 x 1080 display and Windows 7 or above.

+Winner: Oculus Rift.
 Although both headsets require high-end systems to operate, the Oculus' recent tech launches have lowered the bar significantly, making VR a possibility for scores of PC owners.

 Each headset has its own method of motion tracking.
 Valve's "Lighthouse" base stations bounce lasers onto the light sensors strategically placed on the Vive and the controllers.
 It's an ideal methodology for room tracking, but for the tracking to work, the two base stations must be mounted on the wall or placed on a bookshelf.

 HTC motion sensors.
 Credit: HTC

+Winner: HTC Vive.
 Having the ability to answer texts or phone calls without removing the headset is a useful feature.

 Price and Value